ivanmiros/java_lab3/README.md

   - Main class Draw as interface to generic function printIt();
   - Class Shape is a generic eimplementation
   - Classes Figure.. are extenders and do specifics
+  - Class SingleCircle is Singleton
+  - Class Page is showing injection of SingleCircle

 ## Negative Tests
   - Step 2: Circular injection